You are asked to come into a meeting and you know it is regarding the upcoming layoff.

 It is the same way I have read that you escape the death grip of a giant snake.

 Though everything inside of you wants to flail and fight.

 To live you have to relax.

 Such as it is in life as well.

 We feel the grip of reality and we begin to determine our survival strategy.

-And that is to panic and scream, only causing the enemy to more tightly squeeze.
+And that is to panic and scream, only causing the events of life to more tightly squeeze.

-King David understood the grip of reality more than once in his life.
+King David of ancient times understood the grip of reality more than once in his life.

 And for that reason, and because of his previous deliverance, he prayed this prayer in Psalm 25.

 “Come, Lord, and show me your mercy, for I am helpless, overwhelmed, in deep distress; my problems go from bad to worse.
 Oh, save me from them all!”